Benefits Of A VA Loan Down Payment

 Benefit #1: A Lower VA Funding Fee

-VA-guaranteed mortgage loans require a one-time funding fee that helps to sustain the program and reduce the burden on taxpayers.
+VA-guaranteed mortgage loans require a one-time funding fee, which helps sustain the program and reduce the burden on taxpayers.
 This funding fee can be paid upfront, at the closing, or financed into the loan and paid off over time.

 Most first-time VA loan borrowers have a funding fee of 2.5% of the loan amount.
 But if you were to make a down payment of 5% or more, your funding fee would drop to 1.5%.

-Borrowers who have used VA loans in the past also have to pay a funding fee, in most cases.
-But it can be as high as 3.3% if the down payment is below 5%.
+Borrowers who have used VA loans in the past also have to pay a funding fee in most cases.
+However, if the down payment is below 5%, it can be as high as 3.3%.
 In this case, putting down 5% or more would reduce the required funding fee to 1.5%.

-And in both cases (first-time and repeat VA borrowers), a down payment of 10% or more would further reduce the funding fee to 1.25%
+In both cases (first-time and repeat VA borrowers), a down payment of 10% or more would further reduce the funding fee to 1.25%.

 Benefit #2: Smaller Monthly Payments

-A down payment reduces the total amount you borrow.
-The more money you invest out of your own pocket, the less you have to borrow from a lender.
+A VA home loan down payment reduces the total amount you borrow.
+The more money you invest out of your pocket, the less you have to borrow from a lender.
 This translates into lower monthly mortgage payments, freeing up cash for other expenses or savings goals.

 Let’s look at an example using some realistic numbers.

-In this example, we have two borrowers who are both purchasing a $300,000 home.
-All other parameters are the same, including an interest rate of 6.5% on a 30-year fixed-rate VA loan.
+In this example, two borrowers are purchasing a $300,000 home.
+All other parameters are the same, including a 6.5% interest rate on a 30-year fixed-rate VA loan.

-• Borrower #1 is financing 100% of the purchase price to avoid making a down payment.
-So the loan amount equals $300,000.
+• Borrower #1 is financing 100% of the purchase price to avoid making a down payment, so the loan amount is $300,000.

 • Borrower #2 chooses to put down 5%, which reduces the base loan amount to $285,000 (instead of $300,000).

-By making a down payment of 5%, borrower #2 will end up paying about $91 less per month compared to Borrower #1.
+By making a 5% down payment, borrower #2 will pay about $91 less per month than Borrower #1.

 Granted, not all VA loan home buyers can afford to make a down payment.
 And fortunately, they often don’t have to.
-But for those home buyers with a little extra money in the bank, this becomes an important consideration with pros and cons.
+However, for those home buyers with a little extra money in the bank, this becomes an important consideration, with pros and cons.

 Benefit #3: Stronger Offer in a Competitive Market

-In a competitive real estate market, where sellers receive multiple competing offers, making a down payment on a VA loan could improve your chance for success.
+In a competitive real estate market, where sellers get multiple competing offers, making a down payment on a VA loan could improve your chance for success.

-When sellers consider offers from home buyers with mortgage loans, they might prefer to see a down payment of some kind.
+When sellers consider offers from home buyers with mortgage loans, they might prefer to see a down payment.
 It demonstrates the borrower’s financial capability.
-So by putting some money down on your VA loan home purchase, you could make your offer more attractive to sellers.
+So, putting some money down on your VA loan home purchase could make your offer more attractive to sellers.

 Even a down payment of just 5% will match the minimum on many conventional loans, putting you on more even ground with those buyers.